Natural Childbirth Class Descriptions

 D-Day: noun – the day on which an important operation is to begin or a change to take effect.

 The last few weeks of pregnancy can be overwhelming – physically and emotionally.
 Know and understand various testing and procedures often done in the final weeks of pregnancy.
-Also included in the Countdown is planning your postpartum period, including breastfeeding support and finding a pediatrician.
 Understanding your options, you will be able to face the last few weeks of pregnancy with confidence and excitement.

 DEPLOYMENT: BABY ON THE MOVE